rawsashimi1604/sushi-gateway/docs/api/index.md

 The Admin REST API is designed to automate gateway management tasks, making it easier to integrate with CI/CD pipelines or other external systems.

-## Key Features

-- **Comprehensive Management**: Manage all entities such as services, routes, plugins, and upstreams through a RESTful interface.
-- **Automation-Ready**: Integrate with automation tools for seamless configuration updates.
-- **Real-Time Changes**: Apply configuration changes instantly without needing to restart the gateway.

 ## Accessing the Admin API

 The Admin REST API is hosted on **port 8081** and communicates over HTTP.
 Ensure that the API is accessible only from trusted networks or through secure tunnels (e.g., VPN or SSH).